proxmox/proxmox-offline-mirror/docs/offline-mirror.rst

    ``setup`` wizard.
 Choose the product when adding a mirror and confirm the question regarding auto-adding the Debian base repos.

+.. note:: To be able to access and mirror a product's enterprise repository, ``proxmox-offline-mirror`` requires that both, an active product subscription key and a Proxmox Offline Mirror subscription is configured (see :ref:`setup_offline_key`)

 For example, to manually add a mirror entry for the Debian Bullseye security repository, the following command can be used: